 - a.
-Academic internship: a period during which the student, in an internship institute outside the University, gains experience in an environment and through activities which are comparable to an academic starter's position.
+Academic internship: a period during which the student, in an internship institute outside Wageningen University, gains experience in an environment and through activities which are comparable to an academic starter's position.
 During the internship the student carries out an assignment, writes a report and gives a presentation. - b.
 Academic Master Cluster: an interdisciplinary or multidisciplinary group- project within the master's programme which is aimed at acquiring professional skills.
 Within the AMC there are special options like the Academic Consultancy Training (ACT) or Research Master Cluster (RMC). - c.
 Honours courses: courses which can only be taken by students who are admitted to the bachelor's honours programme. - d.
 BSc or MSc thesis: proof of competence in the final phase of the bachelor's or master's programme. - e.
-Capita selecta: optional courses which cannot be part of the compulsory component of the University's programme and which can only be selected in the free-choice component. - f.
+Capita selecta: Free choice courses without described learning outcomes.
+The content of the course will be determined in consultation with the examiner. - f.
 Dissection free variant: for certain courses that involve animal testing, a dissection-free variant exists.
-On the grounds of conscientious objections, a student can ask permission from the Examining Board to follow the dissection free variant (see Article 49).
+On the grounds of conscientious objections, a student can ask permission from the Examining Board to follow the dissection free variant (see Article 51).

-Article 29 Description of courses in the Study Handbook
+Article 28 Description of courses in the Study Handbook